 The University of Prince Edward Island is awarding SJDAW Graduate Scholarship to pursue research in the field of animal welfare.
-The scholarship is available for both Canadian and International students.
+The grant is available for both Canadian and International students.

-The scholarship will support the training of researchers at the Masters or Doctoral level to pursue animal welfare research at the University of Prince Edward Island (UPEI), Prince Edward Island, Canada.
+The sponsorship will support the training of researchers at the Masters or Doctoral level to pursue animal welfare research at the University of Prince Edward Island (UPEI), Prince Edward Island, Canada.

 The University of Prince Edward Island has a long-standing tradition of academic excellence dating back to the early 19th century, with roots in its founding institutions, Prince of Wales College (PWC).